hero background image

 • Contact management system to unify your contacts’ information and communications and monitor how contacts progress through each stage of the sales pipeline

-• Sales management tool to build customizable insurance sales workflows defining deal stages and tasks in line with your organizational needs
+• Sales task management tool to build customizable insurance sales workflows defining deal stages and tasks in line with your organizational needs

 • Productivity features like automated SMS updates and Slack notifications to keep your agents informed about deals and opportunities